rick/CSA-tools/README.md

 ![](docs/images/augmented-matching.png?raw=true)

 From the matching on the augmented graph, we can take those original nodes from `G` which matched with other original nodes from `G` as the desired matching.
 Note that nodes from `G` which matched via high-cost edges (necessarily with their complement nodes in the flipped graph) are unmatched nodes in the solution.

+The `generate_augmented_graph` script creates an augmented graph from an input weighted bipartite graph, while `deaugment_matching` will take a matching for an augmented graph, and translate it back to a matching on the original input graph.
+The `generate_matching` script automates the process of augmenting, running the solver, and deaugmenting the final matching.